-Deferred Revenue consists of cash payments from customers received in advance of delivery.
+Deferred revenue consists of cash payments from customers received in advance of delivery.
 As test results are delivered, the Company recognizes the deferred revenue in 'Revenues' in the statements of operations.
-Of the \$3.5 million in 'Deferred Revenue' recorded in the balance sheet as of December 31, 2020, \$3.0 million was recognized in revenues.
-During the year ended December 31, 2021 \$1.4 million was added to 'Deferred revenue' for up-front cash payments received for which revenue recognition criteria have not been met.
-The 'Deferred revenue' of \$1.9 million recorded in the balance sheet as of December 31, 2021 is expected to be recognized in revenues over the next twelve months as test results are delivered and services are performed.
-As of December 31, 2021 and 2020, the Company had \$0.8 million and \$1.4 million in non-current deferred revenue, respectively, recorded within 'Other long-term liabilities' in the balance sheets which represent amounts to be recognized in excess of twelve months from the respective balance sheet date.
+Of the \$1.9 million in 'Deferred revenue' recorded in the balance sheet as of December 31, 2021, \$1.2 million was recognized in revenues during the year ended December 31, 2022.
+In addition, \$0.7 million was added to 'Deferred revenue' for upfront cash payments received for which the revenue recognition criteria have not been met and \$0.4 million was reclassed to non-current deferred revenue.
+The 'Deferred revenue' of \$1.0 million recorded in the balance sheet as of December 31, 2022 is expected to be recognized in revenues over the next twelve months as test results are delivered and services are performed.
+As of December 31, 2022 and 2021, the Company had \$0.4 million and \$0.8 million in non-current deferred revenue, respectively, recorded within 'Other long-term liabilities' in the balance sheets which represent amounts to be recognized in excess of twelve months from the respective balance sheet date.

-The Company's customers in excess of 10% of total revenue, and their related revenue as a percentage of total revenue were as follows:
+The Company's customers in excess of 10% of total revenue both pertain to our COVID-19 diagnostic testing services, and their related revenue as a percentage of total revenue were as follows:

-Year Ended Dec cember 31,
+Year Ended Dec ember 31,

-2021 2020
+2022 2021

-The Big Ten Conference 40% 30 %
+The State of Colorado 10 %

-Centura Healthcare 5 % 17%
+The Rig Ten Conference 40 %

-In addition to the above table, we collect reimbursement on behalf of customers covered by Medicare, which accounted for 18% and 17% of the Company's total revenue for the years ended December 31, 2021 and 2020, respectively.
+In addition to the above table, we collect reimbursement on behalf of customers covered by Medicare, which accounted for 37% and 18% of the Company's total revenue for the years ended December 31, 2022 and 2021, respectively.
 The Company is subject to credit risk from its accounts receivable related to services provided to its customers.
-The Company does not perform evaluations of customers' financial condition and does not require collateral.